School Science Lessons

 Class VIII: Leaf deeply dissected, wide spaces between lobes

-"Savisavi Ni Viti" fruit is oblong, 16-20 cm long, 10-15 cm wide, seedless, and is especially good when boiled.
+"Savisavi Ni Viti" fruit is oblong, 16-20 cm long, 10-15 cm wide, seedless,

 4. Some varieties from Tahiti are described as follows: